CONDITIONS WE TREAT

 What is autism?

 Autism, also known as Autism Spectrum Disorder (ASD), is a complex developmental disorder that impacts how individuals perceive the world and interact with others.
-It is characterized by notable differences in social communication and interaction, alongside the presence of restricted or repetitive patterns of behavior, interests, or activities.
 As a spectrum condition, ASD manifests uniquely in each person, with a wide range of symptoms and varying levels of severity.

 red, yellow, and blue textured organic shapes